-Contacting your instructor: Use eCourses email for class-related questions/concerns other than homework submissions.
+Contacting your instructor: Emails regarding this class must be sent through eCourses.
 If you send me an email or leave a message on my phone, you can expect a response within 24 hours (M-Th).
 Emails/messages on Friday through Sunday can expect a reply Monday morning.
 Please contact me again if you do not receive a response within this time.
 Text messages may get a response after hours or on weekends.
-Make sure you state your name and class so I know who you are.

-Extra credit opportunities: Throughout the semester there may be opportunities to earn extra credit.
+Extra Credit Opportunities: Throughout the semester there may be opportunities to earn extra credit.
 You should come and talk to me if this is something you are interested in.